 Roxie Black PhD, OTR/L, FAOTA

-Roxie has been the director of the MOT program since October 1997.
-She received her undergraduate education in occupational therapy from Boston University, a Master's degree in adult education from the University of Southern Maine in 1989, and her PhD in Educational Studies from Lesley University in Cambridge, MA.
+Dr. Roxie M. Black has been at USM since 1997, holding the position of Program Director until 2013.
+She earned an undergraduate degree in occupational therapy at Boston University in 1968, her master’s degree in Adult Education from USM, and her PhD in Educational Studies from Lesley University in Cambridge, MA in 2002.
 Roxie has been an OT educator since 1983.
 Her clinical experience includes 25 years of practice in pediatrics, working with children from infancy to young adulthood.
-Roxie teaches theory courses, research and ethics within the program.
+Roxie teaches theory courses, pediatrics practice, and social issues and ethics.